jonassode/Alpha-Frontiers-Hexarealm/README.md

 But I do not love FantasyHex tiles

-The solution Alpha Frontiers Hexarealm
+The solution?
+Alpha Frontiers Hexarealm!

 # Goal
 The goal is that when you are playing Hexarealm it feels like a consistent sci-fi experience